 Communication Checklist Self-Report (CC-SR; Bishop, Whitehouse & Sharp, 2009).
 This is a norm-referenced questionnaire measuring self-reported communication challenges.
-Participants will be presented with the pragmatic language scale (22 items).
-For each item, participants identify how frequently certain communication behaviours apply to them on a 4-point scale from 'less than once a week (or never)' to 'several times a day (or all the time)'.
-An example item is 'People tell me that I ask the same question over and over'.
+Participants were presented with the pragmatic language scale (22 items).
+For each item, participants identified how frequently certain communication behaviours apply to them on a 4-point scale from "less than once a week (or never)" to "several times a day (or all the time)".
+An example item is "People tell me that I ask the same question over and over".
+The authors had permission to use this instrument from the copyright holders.

-Adult Reading Questionnaire (ARQ) Reading Scale (Snowling et al., 2012).
-Self-reported reading difficulties will be measured using this 5-item questionnaire.
-In the original validation study, it showed good construct validity (correlating with observed literacy ability at -0.67) and, along with self-reported dyslexia status, discriminated with 88% accuracy in identifying those with weaker literacy skills.
+Adult Reading Questionnaire (ARQ) reading scale (Snowling et al., 2012).
+Self-reported reading difficulties were measured using this 5-item questionnaire.
+In the original validation study, it showed good construct validity (correlating with observed literacy ability at -.67) and, along with self-reported dyslexia status, discriminated with 88% accuracy in identifying those with weaker literacy skills.

-International Cognitive Ability Resource (ICAR) Sample Test (Condon & Revelle, 2014).
-This is an open-access test of general cognitive ability, which requires participants to complete 16 items across four item types: matrix reasoning, verbal reasoning, three-dimensional rotation, and letter-number sequences.
-The ICAR sample test has good internal consistency (alpha = 0.81), and good convergent validity (correlating at approximately 0.8 with commercial IQ measures when correcting for reliability and restriction of range; Condon & Revelle, 2014; Young & Keith, 2020).
+International Cognitive Ability Resource (ICAR) sample test (Condon & Revelle, 2014).
+This is an open-access test of general cognitive ability, which requires participants to complete 16 items across four item types: matrix reasoning, verbal reasoning, threedimensional rotation, and letter-number sequences.
+In the original validation study, the ICAR sample test had good internal consistency (alpha = .81), and good convergent validity (correlating at approximately .8 with commercial IQ measures when correcting for reliability and restriction of range; Condon & Revelle, 2014; Young & Keith, 2020).

-Synonyms Test (Wilson & Bishop, 2019).
-General verbal ability will be measured using this 25-item test of vocabulary knowledge.
-Participants select which of five written words is synonymous with a target word, under a 12 s time limit.
-The original version of the GDT and this task showed a moderate correlation in both autistic and non-autistic samples, suggesting they are overlapping measures of core language ability (Wilson & Bishop, 2019, 2020a).
+Synonyms test (Wilson & Bishop, 2019).
+General verbal ability was measured using this 25-item test of vocabulary knowledge.
+Participants selected which of five written words is synonymous with a target word, under a 12-second time limit.
+The original version of the GDT and this task showed a moderate correlation in both autistic and non-autistic samples, suggesting they are overlapping measures of core language ability (Wilson & Bishop, 2019; Wilson & Bishop, 2020a).

-Intolerance of Uncertainty Scale (IUS-12; Carleton, Norton & Asmundson, 2007).
-In this self-report measure of intolerance of uncertainty, participants are presented with 12 statements about uncertainty, ambiguous situations, and the future.
-They rate how closely each statement relates to them on a 5-point scale from 'not at all characteristic of
+Intolerance of uncertainty scale (IUS-12; Carleton, Norton & Asmundson, 2007).
+In this self-report measure of intolerance of uncertainty, participants were presented with 12 statements about uncertainty, ambiguous situations, and the future.
+They rated how closely each statement relates to them on a 5-point scale from "not at all characteristic of me" to "entirely characteristic of me".
+An example item is "When I am uncertain, I can't function very well".